Recruiting Strategy

 What is Audio AI Cheating?

 Definition: Audio AI cheating occurs when a candidate uses a real-time voice-processing tool to capture the interviewer's speech.
-The tool transcribes the question, queries an LLM (like GPT-4 or Claude), and uses text-to-speech to "whisper" the answer back to the candidate via an earpiece, all in seconds.
+The tool transcribes the question, queries an LLM, and uses text-to-speech to "whisper" the answer back to the candidate via an earpiece, all in seconds.

 Unlike previous cheating methods, this requires zero typing.
 The candidate doesn’t need to look away from the camera or use a second monitor.
 To an untrained eye, it looks like a smooth, highly knowledgeable conversation.